intmus/inttheory19-20/_11-further-part-writing/d1-tonalsequences.md

 Sequences work because they rely on one of the most fundamental human characteristics: our ability to identify patterns.
 All music relies on a listener's familiarity with the tendencies within a style, but these tendencies can be broken if a composer is able to create a new pattern to guide the listener.
 Once a musical pattern is established, it will sound "right" to a listener, even if this pattern defies standard tonal conventions.

+## Terminology of a sequence

+For our discussions, we must differentiate between the overall pattern of the sequence and the individual segments within the sequence.
+We will use the term *sequence* to refer the whole, but we will use the word *iteration* to discuss an individual segment within the sequence.
+You can think of the iteration as one complete "building block" that is transposed repeatedly to create the sequence.

 ## Melodic sequences

 We will begin studying sequences by looking at melodic sequences because they demonstrate the basic principles without the complications of multiple voices.
-Look at the following melodic patterns; each one is the beginning of a melodic sequence.
+Look at the following melodic patterns; each one contains a few iterations at the beginning of a melodic sequence.
 Complete the pattern through the designated ending pitch and then discuss the repetition using the following terms:
 - ascending or descending
 - diatonic or chromatic
 - intervals of transposition
 - length of pattern
 - single or multiple parts within each repetition

+Of note, when describing melodic sequences to another person, you can assume that the reader is looking at the music and therefore can see the entire first iteration.
+This means that you should not have to describe pattern of the iteration.
+Instead, we focus our description on *how the pattern is transposed*, not on describing the intervals within the *initial* segment.

 {% capture ex1 %}X:1
 T:Melodic sequences